awsdocs/aws-cdk-guide/v2/migrating-v2.md

 Most requirements for AWS CDK v2 are the same as for AWS CDK v1\.x\.
 Additional requirements are listed here\.
 + For TypeScript developers, TypeScript 3\.8 or later is required\.
 + A new version of the CDK Toolkit is required for use with CDK v2\.
-Now that CDK is Generally Available, it is the default version when installing\.
+Now that CDK v2 is Generally Available, v2 is the default version when installing the CDK Toolkit\.
 It is backward\-compatible with CDK v1 projects, so you do not need to keep the old version installed unless you want to create CDK v1 projects\.
 To upgrade, issue `npm install -g aws-cdk`\.

 ## Upgrading from AWS CDK v2 Developer Preview<a name="migrating-v2-dp-upgrade"></a>